Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Send_GIF.md

 **Step 1**

-1. Click on the GIF picker button in the channel or DM/GM in MM.
+1. Upload the desired GIF to send in the linked channel or DM/GM on MM.
-2. Select the GIF to send.
-3. Click on send button in MM.
+2. Click on send button in MM.
-4. Navigate to the linked channel or DM/GM in MS teams.
+3. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Click on the GIF picker button in the channel or DM/GM in MS teams.
+1. Upload the desired GIF to send in the linked channel or DM/GM on MS Teams.
-2. Select the GIF to send.
-3. Click on send button in MS teams.
+2. Click on send button in MS Teams.
-4. Navigate to the linked channel or DM/GM in MM.
+3. Navigate to the linked channel or DM/GM in MM.

 **Expected**

-The user should be able to view the GIF attachment in MS teams.
-After step 2, the user should be able to view the GIF attachment in MM.
+The user should be able to view the desired GIF attachment in MS Teams.
+After step 2, the user should be able to view the desired GIF attachment in MM.